The BMW E46 M3 CSL - what is it ?

-The prototype - M3 CSL Concept - was presented in 2001 in the Frankfurt Motor Show.
+The prototype - M3 CSL Concept - was presented in 2001 at the Frankfurt Motor Show.

 As a prototype, it was quite spectacular as the materials used in the car would normally be found in F1 cars or high spec race cars.

 Most of the features of the M3 CSL Concept were used in the production car.
 Sadly some of them were not used.
 The most important ones which were not used were:

 1. Carbon engine cover

 2. Titanium exhaust and carbon fiber exhaust tips // you will see many years later a lot of exhaust manufacturers starting making such exhausts.
 Akrapovic was one of the first manufacturers (of course Gruppe M too).

 3. Bucket seats with holes for harness

 6. Carbon mirror covers